RESIDENTIAL TREATMENT CENTER

 Troubled teens, who suffer from therapeutic, psychological and emotional disorders, are excellent candidates for residential treatment.
 Residential treatment centers employ therapeutic and psychological professionals, sometimes even living on campus, or very nearby.

-Residential treatment centers also offer rehabilitative services for troubled teens who struggle with drug and/or alcohol addiction.
-Residential treatment centers are a popular choice among parents of troubled teens due to their effectiveness in treating troubled teens suffering from psychological disorders, as well as those who struggle with chemical dependency.
+Residential treatment centers also offer rehabilitative services for struggling teens who struggle with drug and/or alcohol addiction.
+Residential treatment centers are a popular choice among parents of struggling teens due to their effectiveness in treating struggling teens suffering from psychological disorders, as well as those who struggle with chemical dependency.